Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 You will not get that vignette if you’ve got the 35 millimeters.

-So what does this lens suitable for?
+So, what is this lens suitable for?

 Well, for one, it is perfect for real estate photography.